-After successfully preparing the net and mast assembly, attach the six rigging screws previously stored, to each of the six corners of the net using the 'greenpin' bow shackles.
-The bow shackles can be located, already attached, at the net corners.
+After successfully preparing the net and mast assembly, attach the six rigging screws previously stored, to each of the six corners of the net using the green pin bow shackles.
+The bow shackles can be located at the corners.

-The rigging screw should be attached so that the 'eye' end is connected to the shackle, leaving the 'jaw'end to attach to the corner anchors.
+The rigging screw should be attached so that the 'eye' end is connected to the shackle, leaving the jaw end to attach to the corner anchors.